-Abbie Burgess was just a teenager when she kept the light burning in Matinicus Rock Lighthouse for 21 days in 1856 after a violent storm.
-During that time she saved her mother and sisters while her father was stranded on the mainland.
-She was 16 years old.
+Abbie Burgess, at just 16, kept the light burning in Matinicus Rock Lighthouse for 21 days in 1856 during a violent storm.
+During that time she saved her mother and sisters while the tempest stranded her father on the mainland.

-The twin towers of Matinicus Rock Light were built in 1827, six miles south of Matinicus Island off the Maine Coast.
-In 1846 the wooden towers were replaced by granite towers and a granite keeper's house.
+The government built the twin towers of Matinicus Rock Light in 1827on the treeless and windswept Matinicus Rock, six miles south of Maine's Matinicus Island.
+In 1846, granite towers and a granite keeper's house replaced the wooden towers.
 President Franklin Pierce named Samuel Burgess lighthouse keeper in 1856.
 Burgess moved to the rocky outpost with his invalid wife, his son and three daughters, including, of course, Abbie Burgess.

 Abbie Burgess, the oldest daughter, was born Aug.
 1, 1839, in Rockland, Maine.
 She quickly learned to run the light, allowing her father to fish for lobsters and sell them in Rockland.
-Years later, she would describe what it was light to tend the lamps:
+Years later, she described the difficulty of ending the old lard lamps on Matinicus Rock.

 In all these years I always put the lamps in order and I lit them at sunset.

-In January of 1856, while her brother was off fishing, her father sailed to the mainland to get oil for the lamps and food.
+In January of 1856, while her brother had gone fishing, her father sailed to the mainland to get oil for the lamps and food.
 Shortly after he sailed away the wind changed into a raging nor'easter.
 Abbie Burgess realized the danger and moved her family into the lighthouse.

 She wrote a letter to her friend Dorothy describing how they survived during the terrible storm: